 Hazelnuts, watermelon seeds, dates also feature in the list of ingredients,rounding up some good quality ingredients.

 The Mighty Chocolate bar that we sampled had a good mix of nuts thrown in and it didn’t look crunchy at all.
 Just one bite into the bar and we realized it was actually crunchier than it looks, and not overly heavy or chewy as we thought it would be.

 The bar is quite tasty and does not have any trace of artificial sweeteners that some protein bars in India have come to be known for.
 Chocolate lovers will find it to be very delicious , and but those who don’t like cocoa, the strong aftertaste might be a real turn-off.

 If you’re looking for a nutty tasty bar that resembles a cereal bar but offers double as much of protein and a good amount of fiber without throwing calorie count off, Rine bars is certainly a good choice.
 The Mighty Chocolate bar promises to be tasty and nutritious with a good nutty crunch but there are a few more flavors for you to choose from.
 That being said, it might be more suitable for vegetarians and not vegans due to addition of honey as an ingredient.

 Protein Bars in India

-The average young Indian adult is now more focussed on being active and staying fit than ever, and is more than willing to incorporate healthy supplements and snacks into their diet.
+The average young Indian adult is now more focused on being active and staying fit than ever, and is more than willing to incorporate healthy supplements and snacks into their diet.